ShravaniAllamReddy/README-Generator/README.md

   Copyright © 2020, ShravaniAllamReddy.
   Licensed under MIT , you may not use this file except in compliance with the License.
   You may obtain a copy of the License at https://opensource.org/licenses/MIT

-## Useful Packages:

-* inquirer: CLI to make interactive applications in the console
-* fs/http/other node packages: Packages we don't have to install, as they are part of native Node!

 ## Contributing: